Search

 One of the main reasons to consider staying in Shin Osaka is its direct access to the Shinkansen, which connects Osaka with cities like Kobe, Himeji, and Hiroshima to the south, and Kyoto, Nagoya, and Tokyo to the north.
 If you intend to take day trips from Osaka, Shin Osaka is a convenient location to stay.

 Although there may not be a lot to do in Shin Osaka itself, it is just a 10-minute subway ride from other vibrant areas like Kita and Minami, where you can find a variety of shops, restaurants, and entertainment for tourists.
 It takes about 20 mins to Osaka Castle, and 15 mins to Kita and Minami.
-You are on the Midosuji Subway Line which is perfect to access all the most important entertainment areas in Osaka.
+You are on the Midosuji Subway Line which is perfect for accessing all the most important entertainment areas in Osaka.

 Shin Osaka is also home to many budget-friendly restaurants, including Unagiya, a traditional eel restaurant, and Ramen Uroko, which serves delicious ramen.

-Shin Osaka is a good choice for visitors who want to visit Osaka for a night or two before heading to another destination, or who taking day trips from the city.
+Shin Osaka is a good choice for visitors who want to visit Osaka for a night or two before heading to another destination, or taking day trips from the city.
 It offers limited accommodation options, but is well-connected and reasonably priced.

-Luxury: Courtyard by Marriott Shin-Osaka
+Courtyard by Marriott Shin-Osaka

 Located just a 1-minute walk from JR Shin-Osaka Station, Courtyard by Marriott Shinosaka Station offers a 19th-floor Teppanyaki restaurant and modern rooms with city views.
 Amenities include free WiFi, valet parking, LCD TV, en suite bathroom with a bathtub and shower, and hair dryer.

-Mid-range: Hotel Androoms Shin-Osaka
+Hotel Androoms Shin-Osaka

 Hotel Androoms Shin-Osaka is a 3-star hotel located in Osaka, within walking distance of TKP Garden City Shin Osaka.
 Amenities include free bikes, non-smoking rooms, free WiFi, a restaurant, 24-hour front desk, luggage storage, and family rooms.

-Budget: Comfort Hotel Shin-Osaka
+Comfort Hotel Shin-Osaka

 Comfort Hotel Shin-Osaka is a 3-star hotel located in Osaka, near Shin-Osaka Marunouchi Building Annex and Hinode Minami Park.
 The hotel offers air-conditioned rooms with a private bathroom and free WiFi.